 Most Springfieldians can’t help but be charmed by the Galloway neighborhood and the history that accompanies it.
 Tim Bair, owner of Bair’s Sports Grill and self-proclaimed history buff, is no exception.
-With four Bair’s under their belt, Tim and his wife Jennifer Bair will soon start a new chapter as restaurateurs.The Rock Food & Friends at Quarry Town, an upscale eatery in Galloway’s Quarry Town, is set to open June 10, 2019, right next door to Great Escape Beer Works.
+With four Bair’s under their belt, Tim and his wife Jennifer Bair will soon start a new chapter as restaurateurs.The Rock Food & Friends at Quarry Town, an upscale eatery in Galloway’s Quarry Town, opened June 10, 2019, right next door to Great Escape Beer Works.
 “The opportunity was there,” Tim says.
 “I love the Galloway area and wanted to try something different.”

 Instead of another sports bar, Tim and Jennifer are focusing on creating a snazzy spot that serves healthier dishes in a swankier atmosphere.
 Think steaks, gourmet pizzas with cauliflower crust, fit bowls, quinoa, Sequiota Sliders and Limestone Margaritas.
 “I’d be doing myself an unjust if we didn’t do a few burgers, but it will be more upscale,” Tim says.